lnis-uofu/OpenFPGA/docs/source/manual/arch_lang/circuit_library.rst

   - ``is_reset="true|false"`` Specify if this port controls a reset signal.
 All the reset ports are connected to a global reset voltage stimuli in testbenches.

   - ``is_config_enable="true|false"`` Specify if this port controls a configuration-enable signal.
 Only valid when ``is_global`` is ``true``.
 This port is only enabled during FPGA configuration, and always disabled during FPGA operation.
 All the ``config_enable`` ports are connected to global configuration-enable voltage stimuli in testbenches.

+  - ``is_edge_triggered="true|false"`` Specify if this port is edge sensitive, like the clock port of a D-type flip-flop.
+This attribute is used to create stimuli in testbenches when flip-flops are used as configurable memory in frame-based configuration protocol.

 .. note:: ``is_set``, ``is_reset`` and ``is_config_enable`` are only valid when ``is_global`` is ``true``.